(Click on any image to view it in high resolution.)

-Now, I had seen nian gao dished up and steamed in aluminum pie pans in every market in New York’s five or so Chinatowns.
+Now, I had seen nian gao dished up and steamed in aluminum pie pans in every market in New York’s nine or so Chinatowns.
 But one particular variation packaged in a six-inch wide container shaped like a Chinese ingot (as many items are this time of year) caught my eye and beckoned to me.
 As I inspected it more closely, I realized that I could not for the life of me fathom how it open it!
 This fact alone was sufficient bait; I stood in line with my fellow revelers, paid, and took it home.

 With bugged-out eyes and a glower that betrayed both puzzlement and frustration, I turned the semi-translucent vessel over and over again like someone who had reached a cul-de-sac with a recalcitrant Rubik’s Cube.
 The object was fashioned of two mirror image concave pieces of plastic fused together — plastic somewhat thicker than that of the average shampoo container — too thick to squeeze easily, for sure, and inseparable along the seam.
 I could make out an air bubble which migrated as I shifted its orientation, so I had a clue as to the texture of its contents — typical semi-firm glutinous rice cake, perhaps with a little syrup around it.
 Searching for an instruction manual, I found that Google had abandoned me: either no one else on the planet had ever encountered these contrivances or everyone else on the planet buys them every year and I am the only soul who is too inept to persuade them to yield their bounty.
 There was a tissue paper-thin label stuck to the bottom that showed the “best before” date as May, so even allowing for my customary procrastination, I had some time to solve the mystery.
 As long as that case remained closed, the case was not closed.